dannyadkins/danaomics/README.md

 ## 0. Background
 ## 1. Data
-First, ensure you have the Kaggle CLI by using:
+First, ensure you have the Kaggle CLI by following the steps listed at https://www.kaggle.com/docs/api.

-`pip install kaggle`

 Next, download the Stanford COVID vaccine dataset: